Find Accommodation in South Africa

 Bastervoetpad – Barkly East / Elliot to Ugie

 This spectacularly scenic road links the top of Barkly Pass to Ugie and combines technical driving with stunning views.
-The road is rough in places, so high clearance vehicles are recommended and 4x4 in wet weather.
+The road is rough in places, so high clearance vehicles are recommended and 4×4 in wet weather.

-The pass is named after the Griquas who settled in the area for a while before deciding that the valleys around Maclear and Ugie were a more comfortable habitation.
+The Bastervoetpad pass is named after the Griquas who settled in the area for a while before deciding that the valleys around Maclear and Ugie were a more comfortable habitation.
 The rock formations in the area are of interests to geologists as there is evidence of glacial formation.
-The views at the top of the pass are breathtaking and reminiscent of Valley of a Thousand Hills.
-One of my favourite memories is stopping for a picnic at this point and coming eyeball to eyeball with two Cape Vultures also looking for lunch!

 For more destination information please see: